Updated February, 2023

 - Farmers in low income tax brackets may benefit from letting the lessor "use" their depreciation deductions in exchange for lower lease payments.
 This is especially true if the operator would not be able to take advantage of section 179 "expensing" for a purchase.

-Leasing farm machinery may be more profitable than owning it in a rapidly expanding farm business with high-return competing uses for available capital.
-It may also be an attractive alternative for older farmers who plan to retire in 3 to 5 years and want modern machinery without liquidation responsibility.
-However, it does not allow the operator to build up equity value in the machinery, and often is more expensive than owning in the long run.
+Leasing farm machinery may be more profitable than owning it in a rapidly expanding farm business with high-return competing uses for limited capital.
+It may also be an attractive alternative for older farmers who plan to retire in 3 to 5 years and want modern machinery without the responsibility for liquidating it.
+However, it does not allow the operator to build up equity value in the machinery, and often is more expensive than ownership in the long run.

-For ownership of machinery, all regular operating expenses such as fuel costs, repair and maintenance costs, property or use taxes, insurance premiums, and hired labor costs can be deducted.
-Purchase payments must be capitalized and recovered through a depreciation deduction, but interest charges on credit purchase payments can be deducted as ordinary operating expenses.
+For ownership of machinery, all regular operating expenses such as fuel costs, repair and maintenance costs, property or use taxes, insurance premiums, and hired labor costs can be deducted for income tax purposes.
+Purchase outlays must be capitalized and recovered through a depreciation deduction or Section 179 expensing, but interest charges on credit purchase payments can be deducted as ordinary operating expenses.
+Capital leases receive a similar tax treatment.

-Table 1 lists some of the most important things to consider when comparing methods of acquiring farm machinery.
+Table 1 lists some important things to consider when comparing methods of acquiring farm machinery.
 The characteristics of each method discussed are summarized in their respective column for quick reference.

-When comparing alternatives, have your lender or other financial adviser work through a discounted cash-flow analysis with you to see which method will be least costly.
+When comparing alternatives, have your lender or other financial advisor work through a discounted cash-flow analysis with you to see which method will be least costly.
 Compare methods based on both their after-tax cash flows and long-term cost.
-If you decide to rent or lease, have your tax preparer review the contract for an opinion on whether it should be interpreted as a conditional sales contract or as a lease.
+If you decide to rent or lease, have your tax preparer review the contract for an opinion on whether it should be interpreted as a conditional sales contract or as an operating lease.